ppetrovtv/pine_script_docs/source/Declaring_Functions.rst

 has finished on the previous statement.

-Either an expression or a declared variable should be the last statement of the function’s body.
-The result of this expression (or variable) will be a result of the entire function’s call.
+Either an expression or a declared variable should be the last statement of the function's body.
+The result of this expression (or variable) will be a result of the entire function's call.

 For example: